czetsuya/keycloak-angular-auth/README.md

 --
  - Install keycloak server on your local environment.
 I'm using version 3.4.1.
  - Login to keycloak and import the realm in config/keycloak-auth-realm.json.
  - Import the user from config/keycloak-auth-users-0.json.
-Account is edward / edward (with group User). kerri / kerri (with role AppRole).
+Account is edward / edward (with group User, has APIAccess role). kerri / kerri (with role AppRole).
  - You can create your own user, just make sure to add him / her to the User group.

 Angular